US 50 -- Virginia

 Beginning of May,

-WINCHESTER celebrated the annual Apple Blossom Festival.
+Blossom Festival.
 Take time and stroll

 among the little shops located in the restored old town.
+The festival has

 My recommendation is to gas up outside of Winchester, before going into-shall we call it

-"The Wilderness?"
+along the way.
 Shortly after Winchester, the four-lane highway turns into a

 two-lane road as we enter West Virginia.